 Our experienced design consultants will happily show you some of our projects in your area and share some of our experience with your municipality.
 And thanks to the Provincial Government, getting permission for a second suite is about to become even easier.

-Halton Region tested a Second Unit Pilot Program that was to run from August 1, 2016 to November 1, 2017.
+Currently being re-evaluated by Halton, the region tested a Second Unit Pilot Program that ran from August 1, 2016 to November 1, 2017.
 During this 16-month period, 20-25 Halton homeowners were to be provided with financial assistance to support the creation of a second unit within their home.
-The program ended early and is now being evaluated for a return in early 2018.
-The program was created to address population growth in Halton that is outstripping housing supply.
-Over the next 15 years, Halton’s population is expected to increase by almost 50% to 780,000.
-More housing options will be needed to accommodate this growth, including affordable housing options.
-The Second Unit Pilot Program is Halton’s initiative to help increase the supply of affordable rental housing.
+The program ended early and we were told, being evaluated for a return in early 2018.
+Well it’s mid-2019 and no new news from the powers that be.
+As the program was created to address population growth in Halton that is outstripping housing supply we suggest you contact your local representative to inquire about this program and whether, or something similar will return.
+Halton’s population is expected to increase by almost 50% to 780,000 over the next 13 years. https://www.halton.ca/The-Region/Contact-Us

 If you’re not building your basement apartment with a permit we strongly encourage you to speak to the municipality, your insurance agent and research the civil and criminal liability of operating an “illegal rooming house“.
 One of the fundamental reasons for permitting a basement apartment is to ensure that proper steps were taken to create a safe living environment for the occupants on the lower and upper levels of the home.